-Traditionally, HCV was treated with a combination of injectable interferon and oral ribavirin.
-In 2011, a new class of medications (oral protease inhibitors) was approved for patients with genotype 1.
-These drugs dramatically increased the rate of SVR, or viral cure, when compared to previously available options.
-Since that time, a number of additional oral medications with various mechanisms of action (the way they fight HCV inside the body) have been approved for genotypes 1 through 4.
+In 2011, a new class of medications (oral protease inhibitors) was approved for patients with genotype 1hepatitis C. These drugs dramatically increased the rate of SVR — or viral cure — when compared to previously available options.
+Since that time, a number of additional oral medications with various mechanisms of action (the way they fight HCV inside the body) have been approved for all genotypes.

-This class of new antivirals is generally referred to as direct-acting antivirals, meaning these drugs work directly on the virus to stop the growth of HCV.
-Within this class, the drugs can be subdivided by the way they work against HCV (or their mechanism of action).
+These new medications are generally referred to as direct-acting antivirals (DAA), meaning these drugs work directly on the virus to stop the growth of HCV.
+Within this direct acting-antiviral class, the drugs can be subdivided by the way they work against HCV (or their mechanism of action).
 The principle of combination therapy works by using medications from differing classes in order to attack the virus from many directions, quickly stopping viral growth and preventing opportunities for resistance.

-Protease inhibitors block an important step in HCV replication (or growth).
-In order to grow, the virus has to be cut into smaller pieces for processing, copying and reassembly.
+Protease inhibitors block an important step in hepatitis C viral growth.
+In order to grow, the virus has to be cut—or cleaved—into smaller pieces for processing, copying and reassembly into new virus particles.
 Protease inhibitors stop this viral cleavage by binding to the protease enzyme so it cannot cut, similar to covering scissor blades with glue.

 Side effects of HCV protease inhibitors vary according to the particular drug but some possible symptoms include low blood cells, rash, itching and upset stomach.

-Polymerase inhibitors also work by blocking viral replication (or growth).
-In order for HCV to continue growing and infecting new cells, the virus must first make new copies of itself.
-Polymerase is a naturally occurring enzyme in human cells whose job is to assemble the building blocks of DNA and RNA.
-When a cell becomes infected with HCV, the virus hijacks this enzyme and uses it to start the HCV viral copying process instead.
-Polymerase inhibitors work by blocking the enzyme and preventing the creation of new virus particles and the spread of HCV to healthy cells.
+Polymerase inhibitors treat HCV by preventing growth of the virus.
+In order for the hepatitis C virus to continue growing and infecting new cells, the virus must first make new copies of itself.
+Polymerase is a naturally occurring enzyme in human cells whose job is to manage the assembly of our body’s genetic material, or DNA.
+When a cell becomes infected with HCV, the virus hijacks this enzyme and uses it to start copying hepatitis C instead.
+Polymerase inhibitors work by blocking the use of this enzyme and preventing the creation of new virus particles and the spread of HCV to healthy cells.